-The #:exports clause can be used to create more complex binding structures.
-When a binding form with such a clause is mentioned, the names brought into scope are determined by recursively examining everything mentioned by that #:exports clause.
-Consider the following version of the lc-bind language with lists that allows for pattern matching in binding positions.
+When a binding form with an #:exports clause is mentioned, the names brought into scope are determined by recursively examining everything mentioned by that #:exports clause.
+Consider the following version of the 1c-bind language with lists that allows for pattern matching in binding positions.